Sharen-Rajenthiran/toDoApp-via-asp.net-react/README.md

 ---

 ## **Future Improvements ✨**
-1. The ToDoItem accepts three fields Id, Task, and isCompleted.
-In the UI, isCompleted is ignored because it's not used.
-However, for future iterations of the app, a **COMPLETE** button can be added for better use of the variable.
-2. Add several to do lists functionality.
+1. Add several to do lists functionality.
-3. Add Authentication methods.
+2. Add Authentication methods.
-4. To do lists for multiple users.
+3. To do lists for multiple users.
 Sign in with email and password.

 ---